AlexanderKvashnin/PbTe_DeepMD/README.md

 # PbTe_DeepMD
-DeepMD potentials for simulations of mechanical properties of doped PbTe materials
+Trained [DeepMD](https://github.com/deepmodeling/deepmd-kit) potentials for simulations of mechanical properties of doped PbTe materials

+Lately the training set for this potentials will be added